Open-Systems-Pharmacology/Oral-PBBM-Workflow/README.md

 ![gim](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/blob/main/Figures/DecisionTree.png)

-Template files for each of these tools can be found in the respective sub-folders.
-These template files are ready to be used and need to be populated with own data.
+TTemplate files for each of these tools are available in their respective sub-folders.
+These templates are ready to use and need to be populated with your own data.

-The application of this workflow to vericiguat and the corresponding files can be found in the sub-folder Vericiguat.
+The application of this workflow to vericiguat, along with the corresponding files, can be found in the "Vericiguat" sub-folder.

 ## OSP Solubility Toolbox